Niirrty/Niirrty.DynProp/README.md

 # Niirrty.DynProp

-This is an PHP7 implementation to easy generate an little bit of "magic" extra functionality to you're PHP classes.
+This is an PHP8 implementation to easy generate a little bit of "magic" extra functionality to you're PHP classes.

 ## Installation